carbon-language/carbon-lang/docs/project/going_public.md

 communities.
 However, it is possible that Carbon will be perceived as a competitor to C++.

-We should ensure that launch announcements clearly acknowledge and thank the C++ community and language designers.
-After all, much of the experience that is driving the creation of Carbon comes from C++ and an appreciation of its advantages over other programming languages.
+We must take steps during the development of Carbon to ensure that multiple organizations are involved.
+We will ensure that launch announcements clearly acknowledge and thank the individuals and organizations which have been involved during its private development.

 ### Perception of ownership by a single organization